vwxyzjn/cleanba/README.md

 Please see `benchmark.sh` for the commands to reproduce all of our results.

 The commands to reproduce the TPU experiments can be found in `tpu.sh`.
-Here is a video demonstrating the orchastration of TPU experiments.
+Here is a video demonstrating the orchestration of TPU experiments.

 https://user-images.githubusercontent.com/5555347/227632573-137e4d72-4a31-4a06-b9e5-784abebe6c2b.mov